hexbatch/apple-core/core-docs/step-0-users-groups/user-overview.md

 If the user is admin he can edit resources created by the user, and can see all the resource data.
 If a user is just a member though, he can only view the user element's private data.

-## Groups of base types of users
+## Types of users

-The system will create a new element called the User Base element
+The system will create a new type called the User Base type, and it creates an element from that.
+Other elements can be generated, but the first element can never be deleted

-The core allows another element to be used as a base element for a new user, but that element must be derived from the user base element
+The user base type, which always has the same guid across servers, inhertits from the system type, which always has its own guid

 ### Usernames

 Each user has a unique username, with no punctuation of most kinds, and not starting with a digit, and no whitespace

+# User type patterns

+User can be created which has as its base one or more already existing user types.
+When a user is created like this, the admin group of the new user is a child of the parent users' admin groups, this membership use the union of all the parent's group members to be the admin members of the shared user.
+Admin priv is transferred likewise.

+When one of the contributing users changes its admin group members or admins, then this is reflected in the union of groups

+Alternately, the same multiple inheritance user can have its own independent user group, and the inheritance reflects organization rather than permissions.

+Also, a user type can include non-user types as parents.

+## Organizing users

+* Users can be organized by attaching some special attribute(s) to categorize them
+* Users can be organized using some type that has attributes